jimthoburn/gladstone/about.markdown

 ## Mission Statement

 Our mission is for students to succeed in and beyond high school.
 We strive to prepare students for college, for a career, and to be responsible citizens.
-Gladstone High School graduates will be prepared to be responsible for their own success through:
+Gladstone High School graduates will be prepared to be:

+### Responsible for their own success through:

 * Accountability for their own learning
 * Socially acceptable behavior and speech
 * Punctuality in submitting work and in attendance

-Academic achievers who:
+### Academic achievers who:

 * Meet or exceed proficiency in State and Azusa Unified School District standards, as well as teacher standards in all subject areas

-Planners for the future by:
+### Planners for the future by:

 * Preparing for education beyond high school Becoming life-long, self- improvers who set and exceed personal high standards